Passions (C. P. E. Bach): Bach's Passions

 Each year while he was in Hamburg, Bach compiled a new Passion to be performed during Lent.
 The Gospel text to be used was chosen on a rotating cycle, as was the Hamburg tradition established in the late 17th century, in the order Matthew, Mark, Luke, and John.
 As they were performed in a regular Sunday service (not at a separate Vespers, as was the custom in Leipzig), Bach modeled his Passions on those of Telemann: they were roughly an hour long, and began in the Garden of Gethsemane and ended with the death of Jesus, rather than telling the contextualizing details as well.
 The biblical text was set in recitative and assigned to the appropriate characters (individual singers taking the roles of the Evangelist, Jesus, Peter, and so on).
 Reflective chorales and arias were inserted at predefined points in the narrative, providing commentary on the Passion events.
 The length was generally carefully kept within one hour.

 The Passion for the year was performed five times during Lent, once in each church.
 They were performed starting in the oldest church and moving to the youngest church as follows: St. Peter, St. Nicholas, St. Catherine, St. James and St. Michael.
 The Passion librettos were printed each year for sale to the congregation; copies of these librettos survive to this day in the Hamburg Staatsarchiv.
-It is important to note that in addition to the chorale texts, the librettos also listed a corresponding number in the Hamburg Gesangbuch (Hymnal), strongly suggesting that the congregation participated in the chorale singing.
+In addition to the chorale texts, the librettos also listed a corresponding number in the Hamburg Gesangbuch (Hymnal), strongly suggesting that the congregation participated in the chorale singing.

 Out of all 21 Passions written in Hamburg, none is an entirely original work.
 Though Bach did borrow from himself, he more frequently borrowed from other composers.
 He often borrowed biblical material (usually turba choruses) from Telemann and J. S. Bach.
 For the arias and non-biblical choruses, he turned to the music of his contemporaries, most often Gottfried August Homilius, but also Georg Benda and Gottfried Heinrich Stölzel.

 The Passions were never published in Bach's lifetime, and survive only in manuscript form.
 These materials, however, were lost after World War II and were only rediscovered in 1999.
 In 2001, they were returned to their home at the Sing-Akademie zu Berlin, where they remain to this day.
 They are currently being transcribed into modern, engraved editions by the Packard Humanities Institute.
 One exception seems to be the last of the passions, a keyboard reduction of which was published in the year of its premiere (1789).